Canonical decompositions for Poincar\'e duality pairs: Further properties of Torus Decompositions

-Finally we consider the case when $A$ and $B$ are the same element of $\partial G$.
-This should lead to case 3) of the proposition, but as we are assuming that every $VPC(n+1)$ subgroup of $G$ is orientable, we will instead obtain a contradiction.
+Recall that we are assuming that every $VPC(n+1)$ subgroup of $G$ is orientable.
+Thus case 3) cannot occur.
+Also recall that, as $A=B$, there are $VPCn$ subgroups $S$ and $T$ of $A$, and an element $g$ of $G$ such that $gSg^{-1}=T$.
+If $g$ lies in $A$, we have case 1) of the proposition.
+Thus for the rest of this proof, we will suppose that $g$ does not lie in $A$, and will obtain a contradiction.

+As $g$ does not lie in $A$, it follows that $(G,\partial G)$ admits an essential annulus with both ends in $A$.
 Let $K$ denote the double of $G$ along $A$.
 As $(G,\partial G)$ is an orientable $PD(n+2)$ pair, and $A$ is one of the groups in the family $\partial G$, there is a natural structure of an orientable $PD(n+2)$ pair on $K$.
-Recall that there are $VPCn$ subgroups $S$ and $T$ of $A$, and an element $g$ of $G$ such that $gSg^{-1}=T$.
-Suppose that $g$ does not lie in $A$, so that we do not have case 1).
-It follows that $(G,\partial G)$ admits an essential annulus with both ends in $A$.
-As discussed at the end of section \ref{essentialannuli}, this implies that $K$ admits an essential torus which clearly crosses the torus in $K$ represented by the subgroup $A$.
+As discussed at the end of section \ref{essentialannuli}, we can double this essential annulus in $(G,\partial G)$ to obtain an essential torus in $(K,\partial K)$ which clearly crosses the torus in $K$ represented by the subgroup $A$.
 Now we consider the uncompleted torus decomposition $T_{n+1}(K,\partial K)$ of the orientable $PD(n+2)$ pair $(K,\partial K)$.
 As $K$ admits an essential torus, either this decomposition consists of a single $V_{0}$--vertex or it has at least one edge.

 If $T_{n+1}(K,\partial K)$ has at least one edge, then the associated splitting $\sigma$ of $K$ along an essential torus cannot cross any torus in $K$.
 In particular, it cannot cross the torus $A$, nor can it equal this torus.
 It follows that $\sigma$ determines an essential torus in $(G,\partial G)$.
 But this contradicts the fact that $(G,\partial G)$ is atoroidal.
 It follows that $T_{n+1}(K,\partial K)$ must consist of a single $V_{0}$--vertex, so that either $K$ is $VPC$ or the pair $(K,\partial K)$ is $VPCn$--by--Fuchsian.